Point interactions and singular solutions to semilinear elliptic equations: Main results

-It is known \cite{ABCT-2d,ABCT-3d,FGI} that, for $\lambda>\lambda_{\alpha}$, $\mathfrak{G}_{\lambda,\alpha}$ is non-empty, and every ground state is singular and, up to sign (respectively, up to a constant phase in the complex-valued setting), positive and radially decreasing.
-Combined with Theorem \eqref{th:main_equivalence}, the above fact readily implies the existence of infinitely many positive, singular solutions to \eqref{eq:singular_elliptic}, providing an alternative proof of classical results \cite{Lions80,JPY94}.
+It is known \cite{ABCT-2d,ABCT-3d,FGI} that, for $\lambda>\lambda_{\alpha}$, $\mathsf{G}_{\lambda,\alpha}$ is non-empty, every ground state is singular and, up to sign (respectively, up to a constant phase in the complex-valued setting), positive and radially decreasing.
+These ground states give a family of positive singular solutions to \eqref{eq:singular_elliptic}.